Noach: Debate around Genesis 7:11

 Rabbi Joḥanan taught that because the corruption of the generation of the Flood was great, their punishment was also great.
 Genesis 6:5 characterizes their corruption as great (rabbah), saying, "And God saw that the wickedness of man was great in the earth."
 And Genesis 7:11 characterizes their punishment as great (rabbah), saying, "on the same day were all the fountains of the great deep broken up."
 Rabbi Joḥanan reported that three of those great thermal fountains remained open after the Flood—the gulf of Gaddor, the hot-springs of Tiberias, and the great well of Biram.

+Wind

 The Mekhilta of Rabbi Ishmael called the east wind "the mightiest of winds" and taught that God used the east wind to punish the generation of the Flood, the people of the Tower of Babel, the people of Sodom, the Egyptians with the plague of the locusts in Exodus 10:13, the Tribes of Judah and Benjamin, the Ten Tribes, Tyre, a wanton empire, and the wicked of Gehinnom.

-The Gemara interpreted the words "every bird (tzippor) of any winged (kanaf) [species]" in Genesis 7:14.
-The Gemara read the word "bird" (tzippor) here to refer only to clean birds, and "winged" (kanaf) to include both unclean birds and grasshoppers.